JorrgeX/jorrgex.github.io/_pages/about.md

 Research Interest
 ------

-With a diverse background, I am interested in using numerical methods to create or solve physical problems.
+With a diverse background, I am interested in using numerical methods to solve physical problems.
 Currently, I am interested in areas like data assimilation, numerical analysis, and machine learning.